 With local SEO you won’t just get a ton of organic traffic to your site, you’ll also drive eager visitors to your place of business.
-The best part is these people are actually ready to buy your stuff.
+The best part is these people are actually ready to buy your stuff or request your service.

-Now, I know this might appear overwhelming and challenging.
-But if you want to put your small business on the map, you need local SEO.
+If you want to put your small business on the map (both literally and figuratively), you need local SEO.

-And thanks to a few new Google’s features (Pigeon update and Local 3-Pack), your small business has the chance to outrank even national or global giants for local-related searches!
+And thanks to a few new Google’s features (Pigeon update and Local 3-Pack) your small, local business can outrank even national or global giants for local-related searches!